 3. Forge Connections in Your Local Film Community

 The global film industry is vast, and opportunities exist far beyond the confines of Hollywood.
 Engage with your local film scene by attending festivals, workshops, and networking events.
 Building relationships with local filmmakers can lead to collaboration opportunities and provide a supportive community of peers who understand the challenges and rewards of the screenwriting journey.
-A great way to do this is through local film festivals especially 48 hour film competitions.
+A great way to do this is through local film festivals especially 48 hour film competitions where you spend a weekend with a team making a film.
+By the end you will have forged new friendships and networked.

 4. Leverage the Power of Online Platforms